 QG: Thanks so much, Jo!
 We’re off to the kitchen to cook up a storm and present with panache!

-Don’t forget you can find delicious recipes, plus a whole lot more, over on our Seasonal Recipes page.
+Don’t forget you can find delicious recipes, plus a whole lot more, over at our Recipe Corner.
 If you have any of your own top tips for food presentation, post a comment below!

 See our fabulous range of cookware, as well as mouth-watering ready-made dishes (we won’t tell if you don’t) over in our Home & Kitchen department.